mindspore-ai/docs/tutorials/training/source_en/advanced_use/distributed_training_ascend.md

 If multiple network cases exist in the script, call `context.reset_auto_parallel_context` to restore all parameters to default values before executing the next case.

 In the following sample code, the automatic parallel mode is specified.
-To switch to the data parallel mode, you only need to change `parallel_mode` to `DATA_PARALLEL` and do not need to specify the strategy search algorithm `auto_parallel_search_model`.
+To switch to the data parallel mode, you only need to change `parallel_mode` to `DATA_PARALLEL` and do not need to specify the strategy search algorithm `auto_parallel_search_mode`.
 In the sample code, the recursive programming strategy search algorithm is specified for automatic parallel.
-To switch to the dynamic programming strategy search algorithm, you only need to change `auto_parallel_search_model` to `dynamic_programming`.
+To switch to the dynamic programming strategy search algorithm, you only need to change `auto_parallel_search_mode` to `dynamic_programming`.

 ```python
 from mindspore import context